Univariate Statistics

 \[MSE(\beta) = \frac{1}{N}||y - X\beta||_2^2.\]

-The \(\beta\) that minimises the MSE can be found by:
+The \(\beta\) that minimizes the MSE can be found by:

 where \((X^TX)^{-1} X^T\) is a pseudo inverse of \(X\).